 Two USB-A ports

-Two USB-C ports, one on both aspects, that each help charging
+Two USB-C ports, one on both aspects, that each help charge

 Great keyboard

-Decent performance, with slightly superior photographs strength, for an access-level Chromebook
+Decent performance, with slightly superior photograph strength, for an access-level Chromebook

 The Bad